Body

 - Basic file versioning is sufficient.

-Only Use OneDrive Personal (subscriptions not affiliated with the University) when:
+Only use OneDrive subscriptions not affiliated with the University (consumer Personal or Standalone) when:

 - Files are exclusively personal files (e.g. family photos or recipes).